mathead/pycrypt/docs/v2news.rst

 What's new in v0.2
 ******************

-Version 0.2 of pycrypt came with some new features.
+Apart from some bug fixes and improvements, version 0.2 of pycrypt came with some new features.
 Let's break them down:

 The island model
 ================

 The biggest improvement in pycrypt is that it's now multi-threaded.
 It can now eat up all your processing power and is about 4 (or equivalent to your number of cores) times faster.

 The new ``ThreadedGeneticSolver`` has the same interface as ``GeneticSolver``, but runs as many instances of ``GeneticSolver`` as you have cores (you can change that with the ``num_processes`` argument).
-They don't just run separated though, every 10 iterations (set by ``migration_iterations``), the "islands" exchange their best individuals in a cyclic pattern.
+They don't just run separated though, every 10 iterations (set by ``migration_iterations``) the "islands" exchange their best individuals in a cyclic pattern.

 .. figure::  _static/islands.png